NVIDIA/NVFlare/README.md

 pip install nvflare
 ```

+### branches
+* The [dev](https://github.com/NVIDIA/NVFlare/tree/dev) branch is the default (unstable) development branch
+* The [main](https://github.com/NVIDIA/NVFlare/tree/main) branch is the stable branch, reflect the latest release
+* The 2.0, 2.1, 2.2 and 2.3 are the branches for each major release.

 ## Quick Start
 The quick start guide means to help the user get FLARE up & running quickly without introducing any advanced concepts.
 For more details, refer to [Getting Started](https://nvflare.readthedocs.io/en/main/getting_started.html).
 Since FLARE offers different modes of running the system, we only cover the simplest approaches here.
 This quick start guide uses the examples/hello-world/hello-numpy-sag as an example.
 You will find the details in the example's README.md file.